 Jack Chapman was hired in 1951 by Kaiser Permanente physician founder Sidney Garfield to be the assistant administrator of Oakland Hospital.
 Chapman personally supervised the construction of our Walnut Creek Hospital for Henry J. Kaiser and became the hospital’s first administrator.
 He was also a keeper of Kaiser Permanente’s heritage and a master teller of corporate folklore to generations of employees.

-When Jack left this earth in 1999 a Kaiser Permanente obituary called him "a legend in his own time."
-This is one of his stories captured in an interview, about the brand-new Walnut Creek Hospital that opened September 15, 1953 and the open house held August 23–30.
+When Jack died in 1999 a Kaiser Permanente obituary called him "a legend in his own time."
+This is one of his stories captured in an interview, about the brand-new Walnut Creek Hospital that opened September 15, 1953, and the open house held August 23–30.

 Ale then says, "We don't want to treat our members as numbers."

 I tried to argue, you know, and I got about from here to the end of that desk and that was the end of it.

 "It is going to alphabetical."

 But anyway, we had color codes and then you had to understand what each color meant, that that was an A color and a B color and a D color or whatever.
 I can recall that incident so well, oh my goodness gracious.
 Well, it was kind of funny.
 Finally, the hospital was really going along and we were getting ready to open ... we got the whole thing dolled up.
 We had an open house here like you've never seen in your life.
 We went on for 2 weeks, every night.
 35,000 people marched through this hospital.